-When our Churches are filled with people who treat each other with honor, deference and humble service (foot-washing love), we will be the needed (and desired) alternative to the uncertainty, anxiety, and angst of postmodern times.
+When Churches are filled with people who treat each other with honor, deference and humble service (foot-washing love), we will be a living alternative to the uncertainty, anxiety, and angst of this life.

 Jesus said, “A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this everyone will know that you are my disciples, if you love one another” (John 13:34-35).